shilpadhiman06/shilpadhiman06/README.md

 - Netflix Movies and TV Shows Clustering: Grouping content based on genres, ratings, and other attributes for better content discovery.
 - Web Scrapping on just watch platform using beautifulSoup to scrape the data.
 - Created a dashboard on superstore sales using powerBi showing monthly profit YoY,Sum of sales,different modes of pyayment etc.
-- Created avisually appealing dashboard on HR data using powerBi showing the job levels , promotion status ,Number of employees ,Service years etc.
+- Created a visually appealing dashboard on HR data using powerBi showing the job levels , promotion status ,Number of employees ,Service years etc.

 🌐 Connect with Me